the-turing-way/the-turing-way/CONTRIBUTING.md

 You can update your [fork][github-fork] of the Turing Way [repository][turing-way-repo] and the pull request will automatically update with those changes.
 You don't need to submit a new pull request when you make a change in response to a review.

 You can also submit pull requests to other contributors' branches!
+Do you see an [open pull request](https://github.com/alan-turing-institute/the-turing-way/pulls) that you find interesting and want to contribute to?
+Simply make your edits on their files and open a pull request to their branch!

 GitHub has a [nice introduction][github-flow] to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions :balloon:.